View June Hoenicke's Obituary on sltrib.com and share memories

 1941 ~ 2019

-June Nilson Hoenicke, of Salt Lake City, Utah passed peacefully at LDS Hospital from heart complications on Tuesday, June 11, 2019 - She was born July 20th, 1941 in Salt Lake City, Utah to Joseph and Marguerite Nilson.
-She was married for 48 years to Roy Hoenicke, and survived by Melinda (Steven) Gregerson and Glen (Angie) Hoenicke; 7 grandchildren; 5 great-grandchildren.
+June Nilson Hoenicke, of Salt Lake City, Utah passed peacefully at LDS Hospital from heart complications on Tuesday - June 11, 2019.
+She was born July 20th, 1941 in Salt Lake City, Utah to Joseph and Marguerite Nilson.
+She was married for 48 years to Roy Hoenicke.
+She is survived by Melinda (Steven) Gregerson and Glen (Angie) Hoenicke; 7 grandchildren; 5 great-grandchildren; Joyce Nilson Stewart, Gayle Nilson (Christina), and Jean Nilson.
+Preceded in death by Horst (Roy) Hoenicke, Joe Nilson and Bruce Stewart.

 Funeral and viewing services will be held on Friday June 14, 2019 from 6 to 8pm and again on Saturday 1:00 to 1:45 p.m., with graveside services at 2:00pm on June 15, 2019 at Wasatch Lawn Mortuary 3401 S. Highland Drive, Salt Lake City, UT 84106.
 Condolences may be shared at https://www.bit.ly/junehoenicke